 For Jamie, the part of tree decorating that takes the longest time is stringing the lights.
 Christopher pointed out how quick and easy it was to put up his BH Fraser Fir tree.
 With Balsam Hill’s Easy Plug™ technology, the tree lit up as soon as he connected each section.

-After comparing a real tree with a Balsam Hill artificial tree, the reviewers concluded that the latter offers realism and convenience.
+After comparing a real tree with a Balsam Hill artificial tree, the reviewers concluded that their Balsam Hill trees offer realism and convenience.
 They saw firsthand the features of our trees—the lifelike foliage, its ease of assembly, and its lighting technology.

 Cost is another thing to consider when deciding which type of tree to invest in for the holidays.
 Initially, an artificial tree may be more expensive than a real one.
 But with the yearly rising prices of real trees, an artificial tree that will last years will cost less in the long run.

-Learn more about the benefits of artificial vs real Christmas trees here.
+Learn more about the benefits of real vs artificial Christmas trees here.
 If you found this post helpful, share it with family and friends looking for their own Christmas tree.
 To see more highly realistic Christmas trees, go to Balsam Hill.